 - Valid Schema Markup.
 This is very important if you are a company with lots of locations.
 Schema information is the best way of telling search engines where to find the best and most accurate information about your local stores.

 - Website Speed.
-Speed seems to be an ever increasing importance to search engines.
-Of course it has always been an issue to visitors.
+Speed seems to be an ever-increasing importance to search engines.
+Of course, it has always been an issue for visitors.
 There are many tools such as Pingdom and Google Speed Test to test your site speed.
 But just because your site doesn’t give a great score on Google Speed Test doesn’t mean your site isn’t fast.
 I have seen sites actually perform better with a lower time to load and a worse Google Speed score.
 You’ll have to find a balance of course on what is possible vs your spend but make it as fast as you can with the resources you have.

 So how did this all work for Outback.com?
 The new website was released at the beginning of November 2015.
 Working with the team a large amount of new content was added that focused on steak related terms and increased the content for menu items.
 The graph below (sorry we can’t show numbers) resulted in an almost double of the number of organic visitors from search engines for menu items.
 There are many things still to be done that will drive these numbers higher, but our teams continue to work together to find new ways to increase organic traffic.